PoweredDeveloper/dotfiles/README.md

 $ cp fonts/* ~/.local/share/fonts/
 ```

 ### !
-Do not forget to install fish kitty neofetch and picon
+Do not forget to install packages.
+You can run this to install required packages:
+`sudo pacman -Sy kitty neofetch fish feh git exa`

+And if you have yay installed you can install picom by:
+`yay -S picom-jonaburg-git`

 I use picom by jonaburg [Picom](https://github.com/jonaburg/picom).
 And Tide theme for Fish